Discover Your Interior Design - Style - A Guide

 -

-Online quizzes offer a starting point for inspiration, but trust your instincts over algorithms.
-Use quiz results as a guide, not a strict answer.
-Collect samples and adjust until it feels right for your own space.
+Online quizzes are fun, but don’t expect them to know you better than you know yourself.
+Use the quiz results as a guide, not a rule.
+Collect samples and keep adjusting them until they feel right for your own space.

 -